usnistgov/O-RAN-Testbed-Automation/Next_Generation_Node_B/README.md

 ## Simulating Multiple UEs with ZeroMQ Broker

 By default, the gNodeB connects directly to a single SRS UE.
-To facilitate multi-UE emulation, the testbed can utilize a ZeroMQ (ZMQ) Broker based on the OCUDU Multi-UE Emulation tutorial [\[5\]][ocudu-multi-ue].
+To facilitate multi-UE emulation, the testbed can utilize a ZeroMQ (ZMQ) Broker motivated by the OCUDU Multi-UE Emulation tutorial [\[5][ocudu-multi-ue], [6\]][ocudu-multi-ue-grc].
 The broker Python runtime script is generated during configuration from the requested UE list using `install_scripts/generate_zmq_broker.sh`.
 The ZMQ Broker operates the simulated ZeroMQ channel.
 Its graphical user interface is disabled by default, but can be enabled by setting `SHOW_ZMQ_BROKER_UI=true` in `run.sh`.

-To enable the broker, set all occurrences of `USE_ZMQ_BROKER` to `true`, then run `../generate_configurations.sh`.
+To enable the broker, set all occurrences of `USE_ZMQ_BROKER` to `true`, then run the base directory configuration script: `../generate_configurations.sh`.

 <details>
 <summary>Enable ZMQ broker</summary>